-Zerto’s IT Resilience Platform is simple and scalable, making use of your already-replicated applications for long term safe-keeping.
+The Zerto platform is simple and scalable, making use of your already-replicated applications for long term safe-keeping.
 Moving from periodic backup to continuous data protection involves zero production impact, because there are no snapshots or agents.

 Restoring from backup is likely to be at least 4 hours out-of-date; and all the data written since the 12:30 snapshot is now permanently lost.
 But with Zerto, if an outage occurs at 17:26, Zerto restores from 17:25:45.
 Watch the webinar to learn more.

 Most backup tools are force-fitting recovery (the critical piece of data protection) to work off the backup’s periodic snapshotting technology.
 This is too complex and is not helpful when a timely recovery is needed.

 Zerto flips this model, using continuous data protection, so the always-updated replicated VM data can be used to create offsite copies on a daily, weekly, monthly or even yearly schedule.